Pomerium: Location and extensions

 The pomerium was not a walled area, but rather a legally and religiously defined one marked by cippi.
 It encompassed neither the entire metropolitan area nor even all the Seven Hills (the Palatine Hill was within the pomerium, but the Capitoline and Aventine Hills were not).
-The Curia Hostilia and the well of the Comitium in the Forum Romanum, two extremely important locations in the government of the city-state and its empire, were located within the pomerium.
-The Temple of Bellona was beyond the pomerium.
+The Curia Hostilia and the well of the Comitium in the Forum Romanum, two extremely important locations in the government of the city-state and its empire, were located within the pomerium, while the Temple of Bellona was beyond the pomerium.

 Associated restrictions

+Pomerium represented a sacred boundary.
+According to Livy, violating the pomerium was akin to stretching the human body too far.